candidates' CVs

 Asking candidates for team drinks after an interview is a clever way to assess whether this person really fits within the team culture.
 This represents an opportunity to see how candidates interact with others on the team and gives a different insight into the potential employee than that of a CV or interview.
 Most candidates will also let their guard down in a social setting and be more willing to be themselves than they might when sitting opposite you in an interview room.

 We recruit with intelligence and integrity – if you need help finding the best candidates for your roles 2i Recruit can help.
-Get in touch with our team today on 01483 414719.
+Get in touch with our team today at 01483 414719.

 Contact 2i Recruit